szenario-fordesigners/spacecontrol/README.md

        composer require szenario/craft-spacecontrol.

-3. Install the plugin via `./craft install/plugin spacecontrol` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for SpaceControl.
+3. Install the plugin via `craft install/plugin spacecontrol` via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for SpaceControl.

-You can also install SpaceControl via the **Plugin Store** in the Craft Control Panel.

 ## Settings